zmahfuz0613/css-animations-lesson/README.md

     property: first-value;
   }
   50% {
-    /* the mid-point of the animation */
+    /* the middle state of the animation */
     /* you can have as many mid-points as you want, at whatever percentages you want. */
     property: second-value;
   }
   100% {
-    /* the endpoint of the animation */
+    /* the ending state of the animation */
     property: third-value;
   }
+  /* In order for anmiations to happen smoothly, you must
+     animate the same property at every animation !!
+     For ex, to smoothly animate a circle from left to right, you wouldn't do `left: 0%;` and then `right: 0%;`.
+You have to keep animating `left`. */
 }
 ```